Science and religion: harmony or contradiction ?

 The rationality of human brains has numerous "cracks".
 Experience and psychological studies show that when religiously believed or politically determined people encounter serious evidence against their beliefs, they often do not accept it and, on the contrary, sometimes become even harder.
 We can present historical and contemporary facts, figures, graphs, argue with common sense and personal experience or testimony - and it is often "like playing peas on a wall" ...

 This " entanglement " of our brains undoubtedly has an evolutionary origin.
 In our heads, in essence, we are still "haunted" by Stone Age brains that developed in a cruel atmosphere of struggle, hostility, and despotic rule of the "stronger" (or the bad).
 For success and survival, it was more advantageous to cling "in principle" to established schemes than to think, doubt and seek the truth - it was dangerous!
-Thus, some behavioral algorithms are implicitly programmed in the brain (computer electronics would say " wired ") that are able to darken the eyes, plug in the ears, muffle the mind, and trigger emotions, especially the negative ones.
-Neurological studies show that this pattern of behavior appears to be due to increased activity in the cerebral limbic system in areas called the amygdala and insular cortex ;suppress rational judgment .
+Thus, some behavioral algorithms are implicitly programmed in the brain (computer electronics would say "wired ") that are able to darken the eyes, constipated the ears, supprese the mind, and trigger emotions, especially the negative ones.
+Neurological studies show that this pattern of behavior appears to be due to increased activity in the cerebral limbic system in areas called the amygdala and insular cortex ; this activity can completely suppress rational judgment in some people.

-Cf. also with the observation "The monstrosity and misery of our brains " in the article " Socialism: Totality or Humanity? " .
+Cf. also with the observation "The deformation and boarding-up of our brains " in the article " Socialism: Totality or Humanity? " .

-Religious texts, which are canonized by the churches as binding "articles of faith", contain, among other things, some claims about nature, the Earth and the universe (including descriptions of the "creation of the world"), of course due to the level of knowledge at the time.
+Religious texts, which are canonized by the churches as binding "articles of faith", contain, among other things, some claims about nature, the Earth and the universe (including descriptions of the "creation of the world"), based, of course on the level of knowledge at the time of creation of these texts.
 It is therefore natural that in the course of the development of society and the development of scientific knowledge, many of these statements come into conflict with recent knowledge of science - geography, astronomy and later physics, chemistry, biology.

 Later, under the pressure of evidence and other irrefutable knowledge, the Church eventually had to acknowledge and accept all these astronomical and scientific facts ; and voila! - proved to be not contrary to the spirit of Christian teaching, but only to the dogmatic approach and literal interpretation of "articles of faith" by boarded-up religious activists.